 The tax should be assessed and paid by the payment service provider/credit institution/special intermediary, to the tax authorities before the 20th day of the month following that in which the payment transaction was carried out.

 4 percent up to HUF 1 billion per property (residential or for any other immovable property), 2 percent on the excess market value, capped at HUF 200 million per property.

 New CFC rules have been introduced as of January 18, 2017, partly implementing the relevant provisions of the Anti Tax Avoidance Directive (ATAD).
 However, wider exemptions than those set out in the Directive are available.

 OECD guidelines on transfer pricing are applicable.
 In practice, however, few tax offices have challenged to date.
 Following the introduction of new documentary requirements as of January 1, 2010, transfer pricing has become a more significant issue.
 Advance Pricing Agreements (APAs) are available.

-Debt-to-equity ratio of 3:1 applies to both domestic and cross-border interest bearing loans from related as well as non-related parties (not applicable to bank loans) and non-interest bearing loans if a transfer pricing adjustment has been applied to them.
-Not applicable for intra- group financing companies.
+A debt-to-equity ratio of 3:1 applies to both domestic and cross-border interest bearing loans from related, as well as non-related, parties (not applicable to bank loans) and to non-interest bearing loans, if a transfer pricing adjustment has been made.
+The rules do not apply to intra-group financing companies.

-In addition to the specific rules listed above (CFC rules, transfer pricing and thin capitalization rules) the same general anti-avoidance rules apply in a domestic and cross-border context.
-Hungary uses both the substance-overform principle in this respect and a generic anti-avoidance rule where the main purpose of the transactions is tax avoidance.
-There is also a new anti-hybrid rule (post 2015) which triggers a switch-over to credit method (from exemption) in certain double tax relief situations.
+In addition to the specific rules listed above (CFC rules, transfer pricing and thin capitalization rules), general anti-avoidance rules apply in a domestic, as well as cross-border context.
+Hungary uses both the substance-over-form principle and a generic anti-avoidance rule where the main purpose of the transactions is tax avoidance.
+There is also a new anti-hybrid rule (post 2015) which triggers a switch-over to the credit method (from exemption) in certain double tax relief situations.

 Incentives apply for certain investments and developments.